Probate Q&A Series

 Understanding the Process to Reopen Probate

-If a beneficiary did not receive property or funds as intended under a will or under the laws of intestacy, probate law allows a court to correct the distribution.
+If a beneficiary did not receive property or funds as intended under a will or under the laws of intestacy, probate law allows a court to address certain issues in estate administration.
 Under G.S.
 28A-18-2, you can petition the clerk of superior court in the jurisdiction where the estate was administered to reopen the case.
 You must file within two years after the date the estate administration closed.

 To succeed, you must show your legal interest as a beneficiary under the will or as an heir if there is no valid will.
-The clerk will set a hearing, notify all interested parties, and review your request.
-The court may then order distribution of the omitted property or adjust the value of shares to reflect the correct allocation.
+The clerk may set a hearing, notify interested parties as required, and review your request.
+The court may then order appropriate relief consistent with North Carolina law.

-If the personal representative knowingly omitted a beneficiary or made an error in the distribution, you can also seek surcharge or removal of the personal representative under G.S.
-28A-18-1.
-That process ensures the court holds the personal representative accountable for mismanagement.
+If the personal representative knowingly omitted a beneficiary or made an error in the distribution, you can also seek appropriate relief regarding the personal representative, including possible removal, under Chapter 28A.
+That process can allow the court to address mismanagement.

-If more than two years have passed since estate administration closed, the clerk will likely deny a petition to reopen.
+If more than two years have passed since estate administration closed, the clerk may deny a petition to reopen under G.S.
+28A-23-5.
 In that situation, you may still explore other legal claims such as breach of fiduciary duty, but those claims follow different statutes of limitation.

 Key Steps to Address an Omitted Beneficiary